-How to choose a target curve for multichannel setup?
+How to choose a target curve for your multichannel setup?

 Most stereo studio engineers agree that “flat” sound is the best there is for a music creator to create great mixes that translate well.
 The multichannel world seems to be slightly more complicated.
 But don’t worry, SoundID Reference will take care of that.